 SEO has no direct cost.
 Placement in organic results is provided for free by search engines, making it a much more cost-effective strategy over the long term.

-Of course, both SEO and paid search have indirect costs.
+Of course, both SEO and PPC have indirect costs.
 Such as the costs it takes to create and develop online content and maintain it.

 SEO vs Paid Search: KPIs